 The overwhelming majority of participants in the study are positive about vaccination against coronavirus (73% of those surveyed).

-Among those who have heard about the Russian Sputnik V vaccine, the percentage of those who are ready to be vaccinated is even higher - more than 80% of respondents.
+Among those who have heard about the Russian Sputnik V vaccine against COVID 19, the percentage of those who are ready to be vaccinated is even higher - more than 80% of respondents.

 Almost half of the survey participants (44%) have heard about the Russian Sputnik V vaccine.